10 Things You Should Never Say to a Widow

 “This phrase makes assumptions—about life, death, and the widow’s viewpoint,” Kathleen Rehl, author of Moving Forward on Your Own: A Financial Guidebook for Widows, wrote on blueleaf.com.
 It presumes spiritual views that the bereaved may not share.
 “The place she wants him to be is with her no matter how much pain he was in,” according to Bobbi Emel, a psychotherapist focusing on resilience, writing for lifehack.org.
 It imposes the idea that the widow should feel her spouse’s death was a blessing.

 Don’t say: “It could be worse”

 Loss can’t be measured on a scale, so the idea that the couple could have had fewer years together or the deceased could have suffered more is not helpful.
 “This line tends to invalidate your grief and makes you feel selfish or ungrateful for grieving,” Deborah Murphy, a widow and owner of Grieving Angry Widow blog, wrote on netdoctor.com.
 Having suffered such a life-changing loss, the bereaved shouldn’t be made to feel her grief is excessive.
-Get inspiration for a meaningful message from these beautiful poems on loss, love and the meaning of life.

 Don’t say: “I know what you’re going through”